mjayadharan/BiotDD/README.md

 # BiotDD
-Repository containing deal.ii implementation of domain decomposition for Biot system of poroelasticity
+Repository containing deal.ii implementation of domain decomposition for Biot system of poroelasticity.
+Also contains preprints of publications related to this project.